 - Swipes on the Block 80 plan can be used at anytime during the semester and reset at the beginning of each new semester.

-- Meal swipes can be used in exchanged for up to two “meals in a minute” to-go meals on class days at Charles Street Market or up to three to-go boxes at Fresh Food Cafe a day.
+- Meal swipes can be used in exchanged for a “meals in a minute” to-go meal at Charles Street Market or up to three to-go boxes at Hopkins Café a day.

 Dining Dollars are a dollar-for-dollar tender that can be used in dining retail locations such as Charles Street Market and Levering Hall.
 These funds are designed to compliment the meal plans by allowing Blue Jays to purchase snacks, a morning or late night coffee or groceries to prepare a special meals for friends in their residence hall.
-Additional Dining Dollars can be added at the time of meal plan enrollment or online.
+Additional Dining Dollars can be added at anytime online.